FDio/vpp/docs/gettingstarted/users/installing/centos.rst

 Update the OS
 -------------

-Before starting the repository setup, it is a good idea to first update and upgrade the OS.
+Before starting the repository setup, it is a good idea to first update and upgrade the OS; run the following command to update the OS:

 .. code-block:: console